zenghj/saber-cli/README.md

   config|cfg     config .saberrc

 Usage:
-  - saber init templateName projectName
+  - saber init templateName projectName  create a project from a template
-  - saber config set <k> <v>
+  - saber config set <k> <v>             set config
-  - saber config get <k>
+  - saber config get <k>                 get config[k]
-  - saber config get
+  - saber config get                     get total config
-  - saber config reset
+  - saber config reset                   reset total config
+  - saber config select-registry         select registry from config.registries
+  - saber config sr                      abbreviation of "saber config select-registry"
 ```

 You can use `saber config set registry {registrySource}` to change templates' downloading source.
 Then it will get template from `${registrySource}/${templateName}`

 ## Download template from private gitlab

 If you don't want to put your template on public git platform like github, you can set the private registry source first and then use `saber init -p ${templateName} ${projectName}`.
-It will directly clone the repository from the registry with.
+It will directly execute shell script to clone the repository from the private registry.
 But make sure you have access to the private repository.

 ## Supported templates